Brett Noy’s Multi Award Winning Sourdough Starter was used to make this culture. (Glass Jug Not Included)

 Your Culture is “Fully Activated”, when it is able to double itself after a single feed

 [expected doubling times: @30C 6hrs, @ 25C 8hrs, @20C 12hrs)

 [If used frequently ie 3-4 times/week the “doubling” times will reduce]

 At this stage you have a few options:

 • You can use (part of) it to start making your batch of bread

 • Store (the remainder of) your culture for future use.
-Feed with 100g of flour and 100g of water.
+Feed with 100g of Flours and 100g of water.
 Leave mixture for approx 1hr at room temperature, then store in the fridge If there is a (future) problem with excess acidity or contamination, read the section on washing a culture.
 Once activated, the wet cultures should be refrigerated.
 After a period of refrigeration a viable culture will have a layer of clear brown liquid on the surface.
 This is normal.
 It should be stirred back in when the culture is next used.
 You are now ready to start making your sourdoughs.
 You normally use (part) of the contents of your stock jar to build a sponge, which will be the base

 for your final dough.
 We recommend building enough sponge, so you will have enough leftover stock, which can again be refrigerated.
 This method ensures your stock is refreshed as frequently as possible.
 Therefore, there is no need to keep large quantities of stock.

 We’ve all done it (including Brett!).
 In a moment of in-attention you accidentally wash out your bowl/jar that contains your entire stock/starter for next time!
 For backup purposes, it is best to create a (very) stiff dough.
-Take some of your fully activated stock and add sufficient flour to create a fairly dry dough.
+Take some of your fully activated stock and add sufficient Flours to create a fairly dry dough.
 Once activity is noted, place it in an airtight container in the fridge or the freezer.
 [Replace every 3-4 months]

 If (or when) calamity strikes, you’ll have something to fall back on.